Cleaning Oriental Rugs

 Ensure you launder delicate clothing and regularly vacuum carpets according to care instructions.
 It is also important to make use of your clothing — the more you unfold, wear and wash items, the less they sit around on a dark shelf getting dusty, awaiting unwelcome guests!
 If clothes are not likely to be used for a long period, for example, knitwear through the summer months, then shake them and expose to sunlight from time to time.
 For carpets, ensure you vacuum thoroughly and regularly under sofas and along edges by skirting boards — moths love undisturbed and darker areas for protection.

-If you are worried about control of moths, have natural wool carpets or a great collection of wool and cashmere clothing you should be thinking about moth deterrents.
+If you are worried about control of moths, have natural wool rugs or a great collection of wool and cashmere clothing you should be thinking about moth deterrents.

 Placing scented products around your home and in your drawers, wardrobes and cupboards will help deter moths.
 Drawer liners, scented sachets etc. will all help.